 - Paperback ISBN:

-Morris Altman is Dean of the Newcastle Business School, Australia, and is Professor of Behavioral and Institutional Economics.
-He is also Professor Emeritus at the University of Saskatchewan, Canada.
+Morris Altman is the dean of the Newcastle Business School, Australia, and a professor of behavioral and institutional economics.
+He is also an emeritus professor at the University of Saskatchewan, Canada.
 He earned his PhD in economics from McGill University in 1984.
-A former visiting scholar at Cambridge, Cornell, Duke, Hebrew, Stirling, and Stanford University, he served as Editor of the Journal of Socio-Economics for 10 years and is currently the Associate Editor of the Review of Behavioral Economics.
-Morris has published over 100 refereed papers and given over 150 international academic presentations on behavioral economics, x-inefficiency theory, institutional change, economics of cooperatives, economic history, methodology, and empirical macroeconomics and has published six books in economic theory and public policy including, Handbook of Contemporary Behavioral Economics, Behavioral Economics for Dummies, Economic Growth and the High Wage Economy, and Real-World Decision Making: An Encyclopedia of Behavioral Economics.
+A former visiting scholar at Cambridge University, Cornell University, Duke University, Hebrew University, Stirling University, and Stanford University, he served as an editor of the Journal of Socio-Economics for 10 years and is currently the associate editor of the Review of Behavioral Economics.
+Dr. Altman has published over 100 refereed papers and six books in economic theory and public policy including, Handbook of Contemporary Behavioral Economics, Behavioral Economics for Dummies, Economic Growth and the High Wage Economy, and Real-World Decision Making: An Encyclopedia of Behavioral Economics.
+Dr. Altman has also given over 150 international academic presentations on behavioral economics, x-inefficiency theory, institutional change, economics of cooperatives, economic history, methodology, and empirical macroeconomics.